dotnet/runtime/src/clr/Documentation/botr/ryujit-overview.md

 At this point, a number of properties are computed on the IR, and must remain valid for the remaining phases.
 We will call this “normalization”

-* `lvaMarkLocalVars` – set the reference counts (raw and weighted) for lclVars, sort them, and determine which will be tracked (currently up to 128).
-Note that after this point any transformation that adds or removes lclVar references must update the reference counts.
+* `lvaMarkLocalVars` – if this jit is optimizing, set the reference counts (raw and weighted) for lclVars, sort them, and determine which will be tracked (currently up to 512).
+If not optimizing, all locals are given an implicit reference count of one.
+Reference counts are not incrementally maintained.
+They can be recomputed if accurate counts are needed.
 * `optOptimizeBools` – this optimizes Boolean expressions, and may change the flowgraph (why is it not done prior to reachability and dominators?)
 * Link the trees in evaluation order (setting `gtNext` and `gtPrev` fields): and `fgFindOperOrder()` and `fgSetBlockOrder()`.